Meet your Therapists

 I received my BA from Purdue University in 2010, and my MA from Valparaiso University in 2013.
 I am a Nationally Certified Counselor (NCC), and a Licensed Professional Counselor (LPC) here in the state of Colorado.
 I utilize Dialectic Behavior Therapy, Cognitive Behavioral therapy, and Solution Focused Brief Therapy to help those struggling with histories of trauma, substance abuse, anxiety or depression disorders.

 I bring a very valuable asset to counseling - lived experience.
 I haven’t lived what you’ve lived through, but I know what it’s like to be hesitant to try it out, to work to build trust, and to have bumps in the road that make you feel like it “isn’t working.”
 I also know what it’s like to find the right counselor, to have a connection, to allow yourself to be vulnerable, and to learn the right tools that help you cope with distressing experiences.
 As a counselor, I use my lived experiences as well as my formal training to meet my clients wherever they are in their journey and help them find the path they’d like to take.
-I have worked as an ally and clinical advocate for the LGBTQ+/queer community throughout my career, and I am training with the staff at Identity to become a more knowledgeable clinician in gender therapy.
+I have worked as an ally and clinical advocate for the LGBTQ+/queer community throughout my career, and I am a more knowledgeable and informed clinician in areas of trans-affirming and diverse care.

 Whether you prefer to tell your story (Narrative Therapy), learn new skills and tools (Dialectical Behavior Therapy or DBT), work through a crisis or achieve a goal (Solution-Focused Brief Therapy), address your thought patterns (Cognitive Behavioral Therapy), or find your motivation and purpose in life (Existential Therapy), we’ll work together to find what works for you!